 In this state, your body will burn a lot of fats for energy.
-The fat in your liver will be turned into ketones which will supply energy to your brain (5).
+Your liver will turn fat into ketones which will supply energy to your brain (5).

 This diet causes a significant reduction in your blood sugar and insulin levels.
-This effect, along with the increased production of ketones, will have some significant health benefits.
+This effect, along with the increased production of ketones, may have some significant health benefits.

 There are several types of keto diet.
 They include the following:

 - Standard Keto Diet (SKD): Involves reduced carbohydrates, moderate proteins, and high-fat meals.
 The diet comprises 70% fats, 20% proteins, and just 10% of carbs (5).

 - Cyclical Keto diet (CKD): Here, you are supposed to alternate carb and keto days.
 For instance, you can have five keto days followed by 1 or 2 high carb days.

 - Target Keto Diet (TKD): This plan allows you to add carbs when working out.

 - High Protein Keto Diet (HPKD): Similar to SKD, but includes more proteins.
 The ratio of micronutrients is 5% carbs, 35% proteins, and 60% fats.

 Read More: Types Of Keto Diet: Which Is Right For You?

 Can I Use Peanut Butter On Keto Diet?